-The fast flowing Hidden Valley Raceway
+The Fast Flowing Hidden Valley Raceway

 Hidden Valley Raceway is part of the Hidden Valley Motorsport Complex near Darwin, the capital city of Northern Territory in Australia.

-Small dust-track became proper motorsport circuit
+Small dust-track became a proper motorsport circuit

 This relatively big venue owned by the Northern Territory Government was opened in 1986 but had to wait until 1998 to make a breakthrough to the Australian racing stage.
 That year the small dust-track was transformed into the proper motorsport venue, suitable for both cars and motorcycle racing events.
 The V8 Supercars Championship round in June or July, during the ’dry season’, is the biggest happening at the Hidden Valley Raceway and also one of the biggest events in this part of Australia.